mthh/geo-validity-check/README.md

 ## TODO / Ideas

-- [ ] Publish on crates.io once the API is stabilized.

 - [ ] Improve the description of the invalidity reason (e.g. *"Interior ring 0 intersects the exterior ring"* could be *"Interior ring 0 intersects the exterior ring at point (1.5, 1.5)"*)

 - [ ] Add a `make_valid` or `fix_invalidity` method to try to fix the geometry (e.g. by removing the invalid points ?)

+- [ ] Return the first invalidity reason found (instead of all of them) in `invalidity_reason` method ? (because some other checks could fail because of the first invalidity reason)

 ## License